scriptPilot/js-google-auth/README.md

 This module is considered to work in the browser and in Electron applications.

-More information about the process: https://developers.google.com/identity/protocols/OAuth2UserAgent
+More information about the background process: https://developers.google.com/identity/protocols/OAuth2UserAgent

 You can use the token to proceed with other wrappers: